-And now startups are looking to automate this process with tools that remove friction and help enforce good practice.
+Which is why startups are looking to streamline this process with techniques and tools that remove friction and help enforce good practice.

 8. Convenience reigns in consumer markets

-“Lensabl” searches - despite poor aggregate reviews for service quality, Lensabl searches continue to climb fast.
+“Lensabl” despite poor aggregate reviews for service quality, Lensabl searches have climbed 33% in 5 years.

-With Amazon setting the standard for delivery efficiency and customer service, consumers now expect only the best.
+With Amazon setting the standard for delivery efficiency and customer service, consumers now expect the best.

-This allows you to keep your current favorite frames.
+Which lets customers keep their current favorite frames.
 Or choose any non-prescription brand out there.